-If you are coming to New York and you’re looking for really cool things to do in NYC, or if you’re already living here and have friends or family coming over and you have no clue what to do with them, keep reading.
+If you are coming to New York and you’re looking for the coolest things to do in New York City, or if you’re already living here and have friends or family coming over and you have no clue what to do with them, keep reading.
 We got you.
-Fun fact: not a single one involves going to Times Square and I’m sure you may even want to save a few of our NYC local tips for yourself.
+Fun fact: not a single one involves going to Times Square and I’m sure you may even want to save a few of our cool activities in NYC for yourself.

 14 Really Cool Things To Do In NYC

 The Cloisters / Fort Tryon Park / Inwood Hill Park

 People say New York City offers everything you can possibly imagine.
 This might be true because you can even visit a medieval castle.
 So if you’re looking for cool things to do in New York City, this is something you should consider going.
 The Cloisters is a branch of the famous Metropolitan Museum of Art and will blow you away with fabulous works of art and medieval tapestries.

 The entrance can be found through Fort Tyron Park’s lush gardens where you’ll be able to enjoy breathtaking views.
 That alone is worth the visit.
 If you want to save some money, check out the sightseeing passes for NYC.
 Most of them already come with a free ticket to the Cloisters (99 Margaret Corbin Dr, Uptown A Train to Dyckmann Street).